coyote in field

 SPECIAL TRAPPING RESTRICTIONS

-• All traps must bear a metal tag giving either the name and address of the trapper, or a unique identification number issued by the department as well as the 1-800-25-ALERT phone number.
+• All traps must bear a metal tag with either the trapper's name and address, a unique identification number issued by the department, and the 1-800-25-ALERT phone number.

-• Any trap found without a tag can be immediately confiscated by the department without a court order.
+• The department can immediately confiscate any trap found without a tag without a court order.

-• All traps must be visited at least once every twenty-four (24) hours and all animals removed.
+• All traps must be visited at least once every twenty-four (24) hours, and all animals must be removed.

 • Coyotes can only be trapped during furbearer trapping seasons.

-• Trappers must harvest furbearers upon capture, unless they possess a captive wildlife permit from Kentucky Fish and Wildlife.
+• Trappers must harvest furbearers upon capture unless they possess a Kentucky Fish and Wildlife captive wildlife permit.

-• It is illegal to intentionally obstruct or disrupt the right of a person to lawfully take wildlife by trapping.
+• It is illegal to intentionally obstruct or disrupt a person's right to take wildlife lawfully by trapping.

 LEGAL METHODS and EQUIPMENT FOR TRAPPING FURBEARERS